haubie/midiex/README.md

 Putting that together, the message to play Middle C at a velocity of 127 is: `<<0x90, 60, 127>>` You can stop the same note from playing by sending the 'Note Off' status byte `0x80`, which would make the message: `<<0x80, 60, 127>>`.

+**Note:** As of v0.6.4, all library functions return MIDI messages as binaries (as shown above) rather than lists.

 For more information on MIDI messages, see the offical [MIDI Assocations Specifications](https://www.midi.org/specifications), [Expanded MIDI 1.0 message list](https://www.midi.org/specifications-old/item/table-2-expanded-messages-list-status-bytes) or the various articles online such as [this one](https://www.songstuff.com/recording/article/midi_message_format/).

 ## Example
 ```